 Capture your intended annual spend against the 5 key indicators.
-Clarify the success criteria andevidence of impact that you intend to measure to evaluate for pupils today and for the future.
+Clarify the success criteria and evidence of impact that you intend to measure to evaluate for pupils today and for the future.

-Academic Year: 2022/23 Total fund (Including any Underspend): $\pounds$ Date Updated: 1 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school Intent Implementation Impact % Your school focus should be clear what you want the pupils to knowand be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Red = Underspend Evidence of impact: what dopupils now know and what can they now do?
+Academic Year: 2022/23 Total fund (Including any Underspend): \pounds Date Updated: 1 Key indicator 1: The engagement of minutes of physical activity a day in of all pupils in regular physical activity - Chief Medical Officers gui n school delines recommend thatprimary school pupils undertake at least 30 Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to knowand be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Red = Underspend Evidence of impact: what dopupils now know and what can they now do?
 What has changed?: Sustainability and suggestednext steps: Develop a Healthy Active Engagement Programme to encourage more children to engage more regularly in additional physical activity opportunities A Focus on Outdoor Opportunities We will identify programmes/ CPD and resources to support active learning across whole school with a particular focus on outdoor learning which also adheres to the national COVID19 guidance.
 Complete Pupil Voice survey to identify pupil interests and barriers to participation (Summer Term) Engage Key Sports to extend physical activity opportunities Provide additional healthy, physical activity opportunities outside of curriculum time.
 Lunchtime clubs to be ran consistently across all key stages. £4,375 Yearly cost of coaches.
-Evidence All programmes in place and children engaging on a regular basis Participation Registers Extended Extra-Curricular Sport and Physical Activity Programme Active Playground Programme in place PE, School Sport and Physical Activity (PESSPA) noticeboard updated Pupil voice surveys Staff voice Equipment purchased Now have bank of interactive resources that classes can use Impact / Outcomes for Children: Wistow Mile Maintain and develop Wistow Mile as part of range of activities to meet 30 minutes a day requirement Classes complete daily to engage with children physically.
-Increased awareness of the wide range of different types of healthy activity available Increased opportunities for healthy activity available Increased engagement in exercise Increased understanding of the benefits of exercise for health Improvement in sense of health and well-being
+Evidence All programmes in place and children engaging on a regular basis Participation Registers Extended Extra-Curricular Sport and Physical Activity Programme Active Playground Programme in place PE, School Sport and Physical Activity (PESSPA) noticeboard updated Pupil voice surveys Staff voice Equipment purchased Now have bank of interactive resources that classes can use Impact / Outcomes for Children: 3.
+Wistow Mile Maintain and develop Wistow Mile as part of range of activities to meet 30 minutes a day requirement Classes complete daily to engage with children physically.
+Increased awareness of the wide range of different types of healthy activity available Increased opportunities for healthy activity available Increased engagement in exercise Increased understanding of the benefits of exercise for health Improvement in sense of health and well- being